Siege of Málaga (1487): Siege (7 May – 13 August 1487)

 The first attack was against the landward suburb.
 They breached the wall, and after strong resistance the Muslims were driven back into the city.
+The Chronicle of the Catholic Monarchs by Don Juan M. Carriazo reveals the aftermath of this battle:

+"The Christians had received very great damage at the beginning and more than fifty of them were killed and others wounded.
+Among them, three principal men were killed: Garci Bravo, governor of Atienza; Diego Lopez de Medrano, his son-in-law; and Gabriel de Sotomayor, brave knights of noble lineage."

 King Ferdinand II sent an expedition to the ruins of Algeciras to retrieve stone balls used in the Siege of Algeciras (1342–44) so they could be used against Mālaqa.
 Queen Isabella joined her husband, accompanied by her court and by various high clergymen and nobles, a move that helped to boost morale.

 The Muslims kept up fire from the city on the opposing lines, and made repeated sallies, sometimes in strength.
 There were also attempts to relieve the city.
-In one case El Zagal sent a body of cavalry from Guadix, but a stronger force sent by Abdallah intercepted and defeated it.
+In one case, El Zagal sent a body of cavalry from Guadix, but a stronger force sent by Abdallah intercepted and defeated it.
 Abdallah followed up by sending costly gifts to the Catholic monarchs and assuring them of his friendly disposition.
 In return, the monarchs agreed to leave his subjects in peace and to allow non-military trade between Granada and Spain.
 Málaga began to run short of food supplies.
 The Holy Roman Empire sided with Castile and Aragon by Maximilian I sending two Flemish transports with military supplies.

 Ferdinand had intended to starve the city out, but became impatient with the delays and began construction of mobile siege towers that could be used to bridge the walls, and mines to enter the city from below or to undermine the walls.
 The Muslims attacked and destroyed the towers, counter-mined and drove out the Castillian and Aragonese forces and sent out armed vessels against their fleet.

 However, after three months they managed to take possession of an outlying tower attached with a bridge of four arches to the city wall, a key point from which to advance into the city.
-By this time the population had run out of stores of food and had been reduced to the extremes of eating dogs and cats, eating the leaves of vines and palms, and chewing hides.
+By this time, the population had run out of stores of food and had been reduced to the extremes of eating dogs and cats, eating the leaves of vines and palms, and chewing hides.
 Seeing their extreme suffering, Hamet el Zegrí eventually agreed to withdraw with his forces to the Gibralfaro, and let the population make terms with the Christians.